MoneroKon/website/index.md

 ### Sponsorship

-If your company would like to be a sponsor of MoneroKon and/or have an exhibition space (2m x 2m), reach out to us at: [sponsor@monerokon.com](mailto:sponsor@monerokon.com)
+If your company would like to be a sponsor of MoneroKon 2023 and/or have an exhibition space at the event, reach out to us at: [sponsor@monerokon.com](mailto:sponsor@monerokon.com)

-### Privacy is a fundamental right
-We consider privacy to be a fundamental human right, and we acknowledge that the use of privacy technology is, for some, a matter of personal safety.

-### We hope you can contribute
-Come participate in discussions, make a proposal, and help us move privacy forward one conversation at a time.
-A cashless society lacking basic financial privacy can not remain an open society for long.
+### Volunteers

+We need lots of help to get this community-driven event off the ground, from graphic designers, help with attendee registration, to stagehands.
+If you would like to volunteer in some capacity (and get a free ticket + merch in the process), send us an email at: [volunteers@monerokon.com](mailto:volunteers@monerokon.com), or join us on [Libera.Chat](https://libera.chat) IRC #monero-events, [Matrix](https://matrix.to/#/#monero-events:monero.social), the [Signal public group](https://signal.group/#CjQKIIOaS7k70kHViXG3SaTmFgyQwt0q3vHLWnmOzV5uVpDYEhAB-VuyOgIVzrpsTLu1UOS8).

 ### Safety and Security